Network effect: Network effect as a competitive advantage

 Network effect can significantly influence the competitive landscape of an industry.
 According to Michael E. Porter, strong network effect might decrease the threat of new entrants, which is one of the five major competitive forces that act on an industry.
-Persistent barriers to entry a market may help incumbent companies to fend off competition and keep or increase their market share, while maintaining profitability and return on capital.
+Persistent barriers to entry into a market may help incumbent companies to fend off competition and keep or increase their market share, while maintaining profitability and return on capital.

 These attractive characteristics are one of the reasons that allowed platform companies like Amazon, Google or Facebook to grow rapidly and create shareholder value.
 On the other hand, network effect can result in high concentration of power in an industry, or even a monopoly.
 This often leads to increased scrutiny from regulators that try to restore healthy competition, as is often the case with large technology companies.

 Examples

-The Telephone
+Telephone

 Network effects are the incremental benefit gained by each user for each new user that joins a network.
 An example of a direct network effect is the telephone.
 Originally when only a small number of people owned a telephone the value it provided was minimal.
 Not only did other people need to own a telephone for it to be useful, but it also had to be connected to the network through the users home.
 As technology advanced it became more affordable for people to own a telephone.
 This created more value and utility due to the increase in users.
 Eventually increased usage through exponential growth led to the telephone is used by almost every household adding more value to the network for all users.
-Without the network effect and technological advances the telephone would have no where near the amount of value or utility as it does today.
+Without the network effect and technological advances the telephone would have nowhere near the amount of value or utility as it does today.

 Financial exchanges

-Stock exchanges and derivatives exchanges feature a network effect.
-Market liquidity is a major determinant of transaction cost in the sale or purchase of a security, as a bid–ask spread exists between the price at which a purchase can be made versus the price at which the sale of the same security can be made.
+Transactions in the financial field may feature a network effect.
 As the number of sellers and buyers in the exchange, who have the symmetric information increases, liquidity increases, and transaction costs decrease.
 This then attracts a larger number of buyers and sellers to the exchange.

 The network advantage of financial exchanges is apparent in the difficulty that startup exchanges have in dislodging a dominant exchange.
 For example, the Chicago Board of Trade has retained overwhelming dominance of trading in US Treasury bond futures despite the startup of Eurex US trading of identical futures contracts.
 Similarly, the Chicago Mercantile Exchange has maintained dominance in trading of Eurobond interest rate futures despite a challenge from Euronext.Liffe.